everymind/everymind.github.io/_projects/ComparativeIntelligence-Brighton/01-intro.md

 * Clive Ramble and Hazel Grenade (Sol Vin) for designing and manufacturing the outer casing for the interactive movie-watching station

-* Goncalo Lopes and Dario Quinones for their assistance with the eyetracking system
+* Goncalo Lopes and Dario Quinones for their work on the eyetracking system

+* Ian Blaney and Karen Fergus for handling logistical and financial details and emergencies

+* Martyn Stopps Robb Barrett for assistance with our prototyping process

 * Daniel Osorio (Sussex University) for initiating this collaboration